FatimaAshoor/TrainingWorks/README.md

-Training Works
+# Training Works
 This repository contains a collection of simple projects I built during my training period.
-Each branch represents a separate project I worked on — you can explore them individually by switching between branches.
+Each branch represents a separate project I worked on.
+You can explore them individually by switching between branches.

 Projects vary in purpose and tools, and were mainly created for practice and learning.